Tour de Grace is July 13

 Volunteers will be stationed along the route to provide free beverages, snacks, and some musical entertainment.
 Free T-shirts will be given to the first 100 riders who sign up at www.gracecottage.org or by phone at 802-365-9109.
 The entry fee is $25 until July 10 and $30 on the day of the event.

 Grace Cottage Hospital is a 19-bed hospital in Townshend, offering 24-hour emergency care and a rural health clinic, plus a wide variety of ancillary services including physical rehabilitation, lab, and a full-service retail pharmacy.
+Known for its compassionate healthcare, it consistently receives high satisfaction marks and grateful testimonials from patients and their families.

 Tour de Grace is sponsored by Stratton (Intrawest), Solstice at Stratton, D&K’s Jamaica Grocery, Equipe Sport, Howard Printing, the Stratton Village Square Shops, and the Three Mountain Inn.